Myoxsis/SkyBook/README.md

 # SkyBook

 SkyBook is a simple flight logbook mobile app built with Flutter.
 It lets you record flights and keep notes about each one.
-This is an MVP designed to work offline using `shared_preferences` for persistence.
+Data is stored offline in a local SQLite database using the `sqflite` package.

 ## Features